open-planning/roboplan/docs/source/design.rst

 Design Philosophy
 =================

-RoboPlan is a motion planning framework, similarly to tools like `MoveIt <https://github.com/moveit/moveit2>`_.
+RoboPlan is a motion planning framework, similar to tools like `MoveIt <https://github.com/moveit/moveit2>`_.

 The key idea is the use of the `Pinocchio <https://github.com/stack-of-tasks/pinocchio>`_ library to represent robots.
 Pinocchio's strength is loading robot models from standard formats such as URDF and MJCF, and being able to represent rigid-body kinematics and dynamics.